agude/agude.github.io/_drafts/2021-02-08-custom_markdown_for_github_pages.md

 [Compress] and [Sylvain Durand's][sd] post on [_Improving Typograph on Jekyll_][it].
 It uses [Liquid] to re-write the webpage **after** it has been compiled, allowing complete control on formatting and allowing you to define custom Markdown syntax.
+And since it uses only the default tools in Jekyll, it works natively on Github Pages!
 Here is how it works:

 [ab]: https://bro.doktorbro.net/
 [Compress]: https://jch.penibelst.de/